 Walking back to his seat Mr. Khan, obviously shamed, said by way of explanation to his attorney—you could hear him in the first row of seats—“I always smile!”
 He was smiling as he said it.
 Welcome to the Travis County Courthouse where your culture can influence your outcome.

-“If it’s anything involving violence . . . .” a black defense attorney explained outside Kocurek's courtroom, noting Her Honor’s recent close encounter with a nine mil—which the police are ascribing to a black male “person of interest,” the daily newspaper called him, whom the judge had threatened with prison for a non-violent offense, not that that’s an excuse, more an explanation of what a brother may have been thinking when he squeezed the trigger.
+“If it’s anything involving violence . . . .” a black defense attorney explained outside Kocurek's courtroom, noting Her Honor’s recent close encounter with a nine mil—which the police are ascribing to a black male “person of interest,” the daily newspaper called him, whom the judge had threatened with prison for a non-violent offense, not that that’s an excuse, more an explanation of what a brother may have been thinking if he squeezed the trigger on Her Honor.
 What it means for defendants, especially minority defendants appearing before this wounded woman, “she’s going to send you,” the black lawyer said, as in send to prison.

-Back in the day Earle’s assistants included Wil Flowers, Rosemary Lehmberg who is present D.A., and John Dietz who recently retired as presiding judge of the civil courts.
+Back in the day Ronnie Earle, whose name will soon appear on a county building housing prosecutors, ran the courthouse and among his assistants at different times were Wil Flowers, Rosemary Lehmberg who is present D.A., and John Dietz who recently retired as presiding judge of the civil courts.
 Earle’s assistants in his later years in office, called his dark period, not because of his mood but because that's when he was sending so many niggers to prison, included Cliff Brown, Karen Sage, Brenda Kennedy and Gary Cobb who was just defeated in the race to succeed Lemberg as D.A., thanks be to a merciful Allah.
-Brown, Kennedy, Cobb and Flowers have been responsible for some of the worst outcomes for blacks in the courthouse in our age.
-Racial equity in prosecutions is at the top of the list of BlackLivesMatter and other protestors, and problems with the police seem to meld seamlessly into problems with the courts, which is what’s happening in other cities too.
-Chicago for instance is being seen now as not just an example of racist police but of prejudice in the courts.
-That’s what people think and it’s kind of true but not always.
+Brown, Kennedy, Cobb and Flowers, African-Americans all, have been responsible for some of the worst outcomes for blacks in the courthouse in our age.
+Racial equity in prosecutions is at the top of the list of BlackLivesMatter and other protestors, and problems with the police seem to meld seamlessly in Austin into problems with the courts, which is what’s happening in other cities too.
+Chicago for instance is being seen now as not just an example of racist policing but of prejudice in the courts as well.

 “I had no idea I would be a judge,” Brenda Kennedy told Austin Lawyer a few months ago when she took over as presiding judge from Judge Kocurek.
 Unlike Flowers and Brown, Kennedy seems to be hard by temperament, not because she expects white patronage in return.
 “When I went to work at the DA’s office I had a knack and a desire for trial work.
 I got to try a lot of cases and do a lot of things.
 And I enjoyed that.
 But once you try just about everything there is to try, you start looking for what’s next.
 I was having a discussion with my boss at the time, former District Attorney Ronnie Earle, about what my next career move should be.
 He was the one who encouraged me to be a judge.”
 Judge Kennedy is probably the single most feared jurist in the criminal courts—although she has mellowed recently, “just a little,” according to her colleagues.
 And this is regardless of personal experience: Brenda Kennedy had a well-reported Driving-While-Black incident a few years ago, pulled over in the wrong neighborhood somewhere out in the county.
-While Judge Brown who is also black was the city’s police monitor he didn’t find any substantive reason to disagree with the police union for years—when the same issues that are headlines today, killer cops and bad stops—were worse then.
+While Judge Brown who is also black was the city’s police monitor he didn’t find any substantive reason to disagree with the police union for years—when the same issues that are headlines today, killer cops and bad stops—were worse then than now.
 He’s as pro-police on the bench as he was as police monitor and as prosecutor before that, for Ronnie Earle, assigned to Wil Flowers' court.
-Flowers swore Cliff Brown in as a judge.
+Wil Flowers swore Cliff Brown in as a judge and they both believe in the same kind of justice.

 Former Judge Charlie Baird was mocked a few years ago when he first began to question the nature of outcomes handed out in our courthouse, the very thing that everyone is wringing their hands over now.
 He formally raised the issue when he ran against Rosemary Lehmberg for D.A. four years ago.
 Baird’s approach in obtaining justice for minorities was noted favorably in the New Yorker a few months ago, in an article that praised both Judge Baird and Gov. Perry who, when he was on the side of the angels—which may not have been as often as we all would have liked—it was often about race, in this instance involving a black defendant in Lubbock who was wrongly identified as a rapist.
 The guy died in prison but his name was cleared, if that means anything.
 Today Judge Baird says that those who wring their hands trying to square the city’s liberal reputation with the fact of disproportionate prosecutions of minorities are chasing their own tails.
 It’s impossible to do.